GDP-ADMIN/codehub/devsecops/README.md

-# SSH Key Generator
+# SSH Key Generator for GitHub
-create_ssh_key_github.sh generates a new SSH key pair and outputs the public key.
+[create_ssh_key_github.sh`](create_ssh_key_github.sh`) generates a new SSH key pair and outputs the public key.
 You can easily add the generated public key to your GitHub account by following the provided instructions.

 ## Features